WLB-IT/crossref/README.md

 # crossref
-Crossref Plugin for OMP 3.4
+Crossref plugin for OMP 3.4

 ## Description
-Based on the crossref plugin for OJS 3.4, this is a crossref plugin for OMP 3.4.
+Based on the Crossref plugin for OJS 3.4, this is a Crossref plugin for OMP 3.4.
 This plugin allows to register DOIs for monographs and their chapters with crossref using HTTP.

 ## Using the Plugin